jmarshallnz/marginswing/propdiff.md

 Suppose we have a poll of $n$ people, for which there are $k$ choices available.
 Then the number of people that vote for each category is described by the **multinomial distribution**
 ^[1] .

 The goal in a political poll is to estimate the unknown proportion of people $p_i$ we expect to vote for choice $i$ if everyone had the opportunity to vote.
-Our best guess at this is just the proportion observed in the poll
+Assuming our poll is representative (or has been reweighted accordingly) Our best guess at this is just the proportion observed in the poll
 $$
 \hat{p}_i = \frac{x_i}{n}
 $$